Casados con hijos (Mexican TV series): Release

 The series premiered on Sony Channel on 8 May 2024.
+The second season premiered on 11 May 2025.

-In the United States, Vix acquired the exclusive international broadcast rights to the series, making the first half of first season available on 6 September 2024.
+In the United States, Vix acquired the exclusive international broadcast rights to the series, making the first half of first season available on 6 September 2024, with the rest of the season being released on 21 February 2025.
+The second season was released on 5 January 2026.